meanos/meanOs/README.md

  </p>

-- [x] Google Fuchsia, Fuchsia is an open-source capability-based operating system currently being developed by Google.
-It first became known to the public when the project appeared on a self hosted form of git in August 2016 without any official announcement.
+- [x]Google Fuchsia is an open-source capability-based operating system that is currently undergoing active development by Google.
+Fuchsia is often referred to by the term Google Fuchsia.
+It was in August of 2016 that it first came to the attention of the general public.
+At that time, the project had been discovered on a self-hosted version of git without any official announcement.

 <p align="center"><img width="800px" src="https://cdn.obeyi.com/os/img/fuschia-screenshot.jpg" /></p>

-- [x] Kali Linux, Kali Linux is a Debian-derived Linux distribution designed for digital forensics and penetration testing.
-It is maintained and funded by Offensive Security.
+- [x] The Linux operating system based on Debian serves as the foundation for the Linux distribution known as Kali Linux.
+Its primary purpose is to provide a platform for digital forensics and penetration testing.
+This is precisely why it was designed.
+Offensive Security is responsible for both the facility's maintenance and the providing of the necessary funds to run it.

 <p align="center"><img width="800px" src="https://cdn.obeyi.com/os/img/kali-screenshot.jpg" /></p>

-- [x] macOS, macOS is a series of proprietary graphical operating systems developed and marketed by Apple Inc. since 2001.
-It is the primary operating system for Apple's Mac computers.
-Within the market of desktop, laptop and home computers, and by web usage, it is the second most widely used desktop OS, after Microsoft Windows.
+- [x] macOS is an exclusive line of graphical operating systems that Apple Inc. has developed and sold since 2001.
+Sometimes, macOS is referred to as macOS, which is a shortened version of the term.
+Apple's Macintosh computers use it as their principal operating system.
+The desktop operating system (OS) has the second largest market share within the desktop, laptop, and home computer markets, as well as by online use.
+This market share is only exceeded by Microsoft Windows' market share.

 <p align="center"><img width="800px" src="https://cdn.obeyi.com/os/img/macos-screenshot.png" /></p>